MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

 > [!NOTE]
 > The [Microsoft.Web.WebView2.DevToolsProtocolExtension](https://www.nuget.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension) NuGet package is currently in technical preview.
 While in preview, refrain from using the package in production apps.

 [Microsoft.Web.WebView2.DevToolsProtocolExtension (Preview)](https://www.nuget.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension) is a NuGet package created by the WebView2 team that provides easy access to Chrome DevTools Protocol features.
 The following examples describe how to use the geolocation functionality in Chrome DevTools Protocol in your WebView2 control.
-You may follow a similar pattern to use other Chrome DevTools Protocol features.
+You can follow a similar pattern, to use other Chrome DevTools Protocol features.

 <!-- ====================================================================== -->